coq/coq/doc/sphinx/using/libraries/funind.rst

    .. note::
       :n:`(@qualid {+ @term})` must be a correct full application of :n:`@qualid`.
 In particular, the rules for implicit arguments are the same as usual.
-For example use :n:`@qualid` if you want to write implicit arguments explicitly.
+For example use :n:`@@qualid` if you want to write implicit arguments explicitly.

    .. note::
       Parentheses around :n:`@qualid {+ @term}` are not mandatory and can be skipped.